acaengine/docs/developer-guide/user-interfaces/composer.md

 # Composer

-[Composer](https://github.com/acaprojects/ngx-composer) is an Angular library that simplifies interacting with ACA Engine.
+[Composer](https://github.com/acaprojects/ngx-composer) is an Angular library that simplifies interacting with Engine.
 It abstracts the complexity of the WebSocket API and manages the following:

 * Directives for binding to Status variables
 * Calling functions in the Driver
 * Resource access \(database manipulation\)
-* Authentication with ACA Engine
+* Authentication with Engine
 * Driver debug binding directives

 The magic of Angular is that it allows you to build a dynamic web page in a declarative manner.